Keyboard shortcuts

-Traditionally in the software development industry we had a clear separation between "programmers" or "coders" or "software engineers" on one hand and "qa people" who would do the Quality Assurance of the product.
+Traditionally in the software development industry we had a clear separation between "programmers" or "coders" or "software engineers" on one hand and "qa people" or "testers" on the other hand.
+The latter would do the manual testing, the Quality Assurance of the product.

 Traditionally the company and thus the programmers relied on the QA people to find the bugs and to ensure high quality.

-This approach breaks down for a variety of reasons in a number of cases.
+This approach was never really good, but today it totally breaks down for a variety of reasons in a number of cases.

 Fast-paced development with frequent releases - CI/CD Continuous Integration / Continuous Delivery